dtanoglidis/DeepGhostBusters/README.md

 ### Abstract
-Wide-field astronomical surveys are often affected by the presence of undesirable reflections (often known as ``ghosting artifacts'' or ``ghosts") and scattered-light artifacts.
+Wide-field astronomical surveys are often affected by the presence of undesirable reflections (often known as ''ghosting artifacts'' or ''ghosts") and scattered-light artifacts.
 The identification and mitigation of these artifacts is important for rigorous astronomical analyses of faint and  low-surface-brightness systems.
 However, the identification of ghosts and scattered-light artifacts is challenging due to a) the complex morphology of these features and b) the large data volume of current and near-future surveys.
 In this work, we use images from the Dark Energy Survey (DES) to train, validate, and test a deep neural network (Mask R-CNN) to detect and localize ghosts and scattered-light artifacts.